immersive-web/webxr-ar-module/explainer.md

 A `XRDevice` indicates only the availability of an XR device.
 In order to do anything that involves the device's presentation or tracking capabilities, the application will need to request an `XRSession` from the `XRDevice`.

-Sessions can be created with one of two levels of access:
+There are two primary classes of session that can be created:

-**Exclusive Access**: Requested with the `exclusive: true` dictionary argument.
-Exclusive sessions present content directly to the `XRDevice`, enabling immersive presentation.
-Only one exclusive session per XR hardware device is allowed at a time across the entire UA.
-Exclusive sessions must be created within a user gesture event or within another callback that has been explicitly indicated to allow exclusive session creation.
+**Immersive**: Requested with the `immersive: true` dictionary argument.
+Immersive sessions present content directly to the `XRDevice`, enabling immersive presentation.
+Only one immersive session per XR hardware device is allowed at a time across the entire UA.
+Immersive sessions must be created within a user activation event or within another callback that has been explicitly indicated to allow immersive session creation.

-**Non-Exclusive Access**: The default mode, but can be explicitly requested with the `exclusive: false` dictionary argument.
-Non-exclusive sessions do not have the ability to display immersive content on the `XRDevice` but are able to access device tracking information and use it to render content on the page.
+**Non-Immersive (in-page)**: The default mode, but can be explicitly requested with the `immersive: false` dictionary argument.
+Non-immersive sessions do not have the ability to display immersive content on the `XRDevice` but are able to access device tracking information and use it to render content on the page.
 This technique, where a scene rendered to the page is responsive to device movement, is sometimes referred to as "Magic Window" mode.
 It's especially useful for mobile devices, where moving the device can be used to look around a scene.
-Devices like Tango phones and tablets with 6DoF tracking capabilities may expose them via non-exclusive sessions even if the hardware is not capable of immersive, stereo presentation.
-Any non-exclusive sessions are suspended when an exclusive session is active.
-Non-exclusive sessions are not required to be created within a user gesture event.
+Devices like Tango phones and tablets with 6DoF tracking capabilities may expose them via non-immersive sessions even if the hardware is not capable of immersive, stereo presentation.
+Any non-immersive sessions are suspended when an immersive session is active.
+Non-immersive sessions are not required to be created within a user activation event unless paired with another option that explicitly does require it.

 ### Detecting and advertising XR mode

-If an `XRDevice` is available and able to create an exclusive session, the application will usually want to add some UI to trigger activation of "XR Presentation Mode", where the application can begin sending imagery to the device.
+If an `XRDevice` is available and able to create an immersive session, the application will usually want to add some UI to trigger activation of "XR Presentation Mode", where the application can begin sending imagery to the device.
 Testing to see if the device supports the capabilities the application needs is done via the `supportsSession` call, which takes a dictionary of the desired functionality and returns a promise which resolves if the device can create a session which supporting those properties and rejects otherwise.
 Querying for support this way is necessary because it allows the application to detect what XR features are available without actually engaging the sensors or beginning presentation, which can incur significant power or performance overhead on some systems and may have side effects such as launching a status tray or storefront.

-In the following examples we will focus on using exclusive sessions, and cover non-exclusive session use in the [`Advanced Functionality`](#non-exclusive-sessions-magic-windows) section.
-With that in mind, we ask here if the `XRDevice` supports sessions with `exclusive` access (the default), since we want the ability to display imagery on the headset.
+In the following examples we will focus on using immersive sessions, and cover non-immersive session use in the [`Advanced Functionality`](#non-immersive-sessions-magic-windows) section.
+With that in mind, we ask here if the `XRDevice` supports immersive sessions, since we want the ability to display imagery on the headset.

 ```js
 let xrDevice = null;